kartikeyg0104/Beehive/docs/setup.md

     # Admin Configuration (Required for admin access)
     ADMIN_EMAILS=admin1@example.com,admin2@example.com

-    # Clerk Authentication (⚠️ REQUIRED - App will not start without this)
+    # Clerk Authentication (REQUIRED - App will not start without this)
     CLERK_SECRET_KEY=your_clerk_secret_key

     # Flask Security (Optional - defaults to 'beehive' if not set)